PGCE - School Direct Secondary

 Request or download a prospectusRequest now

 UK and EU students

-The standard tuition fee for UK and EU students registering on the PGCE: School Direct in 2017 will be no more than £9,250 per year.
+The standard tuition fee for UK and EU students registering on the PGCE: School Direct in the academic year 2018/19 is £9,250 per year.

 For more details, please visit our course fees page.